jorgworkrepo/3sem_javascript_exercises/README.md

 ### Exercises

-1. Copy all three functions below in a js file and call one console.log at a time.
+1. Copy the code below in a js file and call one console.log at a time.
 It’s not about doing it as fast as you can, but about understanding what's happening, so make sure you understand each line.

 2. Write a `mul(n1, n2)` function (inspired by add and sub) and use it as the callback for the cb function.